paulogdm/ruby-trial/README.md

 The [fauna](https://github.com/igas/faunadb-ruby/tree/patch-1) gem is a fork of a gem that is not currently maintained.
 It is an example of a common situation in the Ruby world.
 In this case, a developer has forked a gem and patched it with an update.
 The update has not been published on the rubygems server so it must be installed from GitHub.
 [Bundler documentation](https://bundler.io/guides/git.html) shows several formats for specifying a gem to be installed from GitHub.
 The gem installs successfully on Render.com but **fails to install on Vercel.**

-The [nokogiri](https://nokogiri.org/) requires native extensions.
+The [nokogiri](https://nokogiri.org/) gem requires native extensions.
 Nokogiri is a dependency for many other Ruby gems so it is important that it can be installed successfully.
 It installs successfully on either Vercel or Render.com.

 ## Vercel trial function